Barbara Hepworth

 Notable exhibitions

-Barbara Hepworth’s sculptures and prints have been celebrated in major institutional exhibitions worldwide.
+Barbara Hepworth's sculptures and prints have been celebrated in major institutional exhibitions worldwide.
 A landmark retrospective at the Tate Gallery in London in 1968 affirmed her position as one of the leading figures of modern sculpture.
-The Hepworth Wakefield, founded in her birthplace, continues to present her legacy through permanent displays and curated exhibitions, drawing international attention to her work.
+The Hepworth Wakefield, founded in her birthplace, continues to present her legacy through permanent displays and curated exhibitions, drawing international attention to her artworks.

-Her art has also been showcased at institutions such as the St Ives Tate, the Yorkshire Sculpture Park, and the Musée Rodin in Paris, highlighting her global influence on abstract sculpture.
+Her artworks have also been showcased at institutions such as the St Ives Tate, the Yorkshire Sculpture Park, and the Musée Rodin in Paris, highlighting her global influence on abstract sculpture.
 In 2015, Tate Britain mounted Barbara Hepworth: Sculpture for a Modern World, a major retrospective that brought renewed focus to her role in shaping 20th-century abstraction.
-Today, her sculptures and limited edition prints remain central features of modern art collections, affirming her lasting importance in both British and international art history.

 Prints, Photographs & Multiples